Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: RESULTS

 \subsection{Centroid and FWHM Measurements}

-From the best-fit 1d Gaussian, we obtain centroid and FWHM parameters as described in \ref{sec:fitting}.
+From the best-fit 1d Gaussian (Equation \ref{eqn:1dGauss}), we obtain centroid and FWHM parameters as described in \ref{sec:fitting}.
 Both polarizations are measured independently in subsequent transits at the same zenith angle.
 Figure~\ref{CHIMEcent} shows the best-fit centroid values from the drone and holography data and compares them to photographic measurements performed along the CHIME feedline to measure feed displacement along the focal line \cite{Dengthesis} Because the solar data does not include any feed-level data, it is not represented in Figure~\ref{CHIMEcent}.
 Although the drone measurements are in the near-field, the centroid values and trend along the focal line from the drone agree with the two far-field measurements and follow the feed displacements.
 The centroid trend is known, and was previously published in \cite{CHIMEoverview}.

-The FWHM parameter is compared for all data sets at TelY $\approx -0.6$ as a function of frequency in Figure \ref{CHIMEFWHM}, and in particular show the solar data (formed from combining $B\le10m$), the drone and holography data from a single feed, and the holography data combined to form a data set equivalent to the solar data ($B\le10m$).
+The best-fit FWHM parameter at TelY $\approx -0.6$ as a function of frequency is shown in Figure \ref{CHIMEFWHM} for three data sets: the solar data (formed from combining baselines less than 10\,m), the drone and holography data from a single feed, and the holography data with feeds within 10\,m combined to form a data set equivalent to the solar data.
 The characteristic 30\,MHz ripple feature is aligned for both polarizations at all frequencies, as one would expect from Figure~\ref{CHIMEFWHMfY}.
-The amplitude of the ripple feature is is generally comparable between all data sets for the XX polarization, though the solar FWHM is wider than the holography and drone data sets throughout the frequency band.
+The amplitude of the ripple feature is generally comparable between all data sets for the XX polarization, though the solar FWHM is wider than the holography and drone data sets throughout the frequency band.
 For the YY polarization, we find that the combined-feed holography data matches its solar counterpart very well, while the ripple amplitude is slightly higher for the single-feed holography data compared to the combined-feed holography data.
 This suggests that feed-to-feed variations may influence the amplitude of the ripple feature.
 We also find the peak FWHM amplitude found in the drone data is typically significantly higher than the other data sets for YY polarization, which prompted further investigation.

 Figure~\ref{CHIMEYYdeviation} contains drone transit measurements for frequencies within 676.2-695.7\,MHz.
 This frequency band follows the evolution of the 30\,MHz ripple feature in the FWHM$(f)$ curve from a maximum to a minimum, indicated by purple region in Figure \ref{CHIMEFWHM}.
 In both polarizations, we expect to find a well defined main beam at TelX=0.0 that ends at a first null around $\pm0.04\le\textrm{TelX}\le\pm0.05$).
 Wherever the 30\,MHz ripple feature reaches a local minimum, (e.g. $f=695$\,MHz plotted in black in Figure~\ref{CHIMEYYdeviation},) the main beam and sidelobes are discrete and the best-fit Gaussian FWHM values agree with the solar and holography datasets as expected for both the XX (top panel) and YY (bottom panel) polarizations.
 Conversely, wherever the 30\,MHz ripple reaches a local maximum, the primary beam and first sidelobe are not separated by a null in the drone transit data.
 Instead, the main beam and first sidelobe are combined and the Gaussian fit finds a FWHM that is wider than expected.
 Examples can be found in both the XX polarization (e.g. $f=685.0$\,MHz plotted in pink in the top panel of Figure~\ref{CHIMEYYdeviation}) and YY polarization (e.g. $f=677.5$\,MHz plotted in yellow in the bottom panel of Figure~\ref{CHIMEYYdeviation}).